Today's History Trivia for May 8

 1911 Rudolf Flesch d.
 1986 Austrian-born American author, Why Johnny Can't Read (1955) in which he advocated the use of phonics to sound out words.
 His book inspired Dr. Seuss to write The Cat in the Hat (1957).

 1895 Fulton J. Sheen d.
 1979 (Peter John Sheen), American Emmy-winning Catholic evangelist.
-TV: Life Is Worth Living.
 He was the first TV preacher of note.
 He won an Emmy as Most Outstanding TV Personality (1952).
 Actor Martin Sheen took his stage name from him.
+TV: Life Is Worth Living (1952-57).

 1829 Louis Moreau Gottschalk d.
 1869 American pianist, composer.
 He was the first internationally recognized U.S. pianist.